magic-script/magic-script-components/docs/Installation.md

 magic-script build -i
 ```

-5. Refer to MagicScript [Getting Started](https://www.magicscript.org/docs/getting-started) guide for more information.
+5. Refer to the MagicScript [Getting Started](https://www.magicscript.org/docs/getting-started) guide for more information.